vavpan/Customer-REST-API/README.md

 <b> Execution </b>

 <p> You need to have MySQL Workbench installed on your machine to save the customer database.
-After installed, you can find the SQL script in source code in folder "Database".
+After installed, you can find the SQL script in source code in folder "sql-script".
 Run the script in Workbench in order the database to be created.

 After creating the API database, you need to go to <u>persistence-mysql.properties</u> file on <u>src/main/resource</u>.
 The lines that must be modified are as follows: